Koromix/rygel/src/attic/README.md

 # Serf

 Serf is a **small HTTP server made for local testing**.
-It can serve static files and you can customize the headers with a simple config file.
+It can serve static files, proxy remote websites (GET only), and you can customize the headers with a simple config file.

 Here is an example configuration file for serving local files: